Chinese Street Opera in Singapore

 Chinese Street Opera, also commonly known as Chinese wayang, an Indonesian and Malay term meaning 'theatre' or 'show', refers to the traditional theatrical performance which features actors and actresses with elaborate makeup and vibrant costumes as part of religious traditions or private events hosted by wealthy families.
 In Singapore, the term wayang was specifically associated with Chinese Street Opera performances, and it is usually performed in temples during the Lunar New Year, deity birthdays and ascension days, temple anniversaries, and the Hungry Ghost Festival.

 There are 2 different types of Chinese Street Opera troupes that exist in Singapore today, namely amateur and professional opera troupes.
 Amateur opera troupes typically perform in indoor theatres, mainly for the purpose of cultural tourism, while professional opera troupes, perform traditional street opera in temples, dedicated for religious ceremonies.
 In the early 2000s, a professional opera troupe was generally made up of around 30 people: a manager, stagehands, musicians and performers.
-Singapore's Chinese opera landscape mainly consists of 5 major dialect opera forms: Hokkien, Teochew, Cantonese, Hainanese and Beijing opera.
+Singapore's Chinese opera landscape mainly consists of 5 major Chinese languages' opera forms: Hokkien, Teochew, Cantonese, Hainanese and Beijing/Peking (Mandarin) opera.